Marsha Hunt (actress, born 1946): Relationship with Mick Jagger

 Hunt said that she met Mick Jagger in 1969 when The Rolling Stones asked her to pose for an ad for "Honky Tonk Women", which she refused to do because she "didn't want to look like [she'd] just been had by all the Rolling Stones."
 Jagger called her later, and their nine or 10-month affair began.
-According to Christopher Sanford's book Mick Jagger: Rebel Knight, Hunt told journalist Frankie McGowan that Jagger's shyness and awkwardness won her over, but that their relationship was conducted mostly in private because their social scenes were very different.
+According to Christopher Sandford's book Mick Jagger: Rebel Knight, Hunt told journalist Frankie McGowan that Jagger's shyness and awkwardness won her over, but that their relationship was conducted mostly in private because their social scenes were very different.
 According to Tony Sanchez in Up and Down with the Rolling Stones, Jagger considered proposing to Hunt but did not because he did not think he loved Hunt enough to spend the rest of his life with her, while Hunt, for her part, did not think they were sufficiently compatible to co-habit satisfactorily.
 The relationship ended in June 1970, when Hunt was pregnant with Jagger's first child, Karis.
-According to Hunt, the pair planned the child but never intended to live together and the two agreed that Jagger would be an "absent father ".
-In London, November 1970, Hunt gave birth to Jagger's first and her only child, Karis.
+According to Hunt, the pair planned the child but never intended to live together and the two agreed that Jagger would be an "absent father".
+On 4 November 1970, Karis was born in London.
+She is Hunt's only child.

 In 1973, when Karis was two years old, Hunt asked the courts in London for an affiliation order against Jagger and eventually settled out of court.
-Jagger called the suit "silly."
-He agreed to set up a trust fund for Karis until she reached 21, but he was allowed to deny his paternity on record.
+Jagger called the suit "silly".
+He agreed to set up a trust fund for Karis until she reached 21 but he was allowed to deny his paternity on record.
 In 1978, Hunt filed a paternity suit in Los Angeles asking for $580 a week.
 At the time, Hunt was unemployed and received welfare payments from Aid to Dependent Children.
-In 1979, Hunt won the paternity suit, saying she wanted "only to be able to say to my daughter, when she's 21, that I didn't allow her father to neglect his responsibilities."
-Jagger grew closer to Karis when she was 11 years old, legally, financially and personally.
+In 1979, Hunt won the paternity suit, saying she wanted "only to be able to say to my daughter, when she's 21, that I didn't allow her father to neglect his responsibilities".
+Jagger grew closer to Karis when she was 11 years old, legally, financially, and personally.
 He paid for her education at a private secondary school and at Yale University and employed her in the Rolling Stones' infrastructure as a researcher on the 25×5: the Continuing Adventures of the Rolling Stones documentary.
 Jagger took her on holiday with his family when she was a teenager, attended her Yale University graduation and her 2000 wedding, and he was at the hospital for the birth of her son in 2004.
 In 1991, Hunt indicated that she left the door open for Jagger to come back to his child and admired the fact that he did.
 In December 2012, Hunt sold a series of love letters written to her in the summer of 1969 by Mick Jagger.
 The letters were sold by Sotheby's of London for £182,250 ($301,000).